jevko/writing/2022-06-11-s-exp-simplified.md

 The language is called [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) (short for **Lis**t **p**rocessor) and the notation is called S-expressions (S stands for **S**ymbolic).

-Even though the syntax is based around only a handful simple rules, it is flexible enough that it allows humans to succintly write arbitrarily complex programs that can be quickly executed by machines.
+Even though the syntax is based around only a handful simple rules, it is flexible enough that it allows humans to succinctly write arbitrarily complex programs that can be quickly executed by machines.

 Given their exceeding simplicity, S-expressions strike a remarkable balance between flexibility, beauty, power, and friendliness both to humans and machines which remains unsurpassed by any other notation.